Correspondence between factorability and normalisation in monoids: Introduction

 \subsection{Contributions}

-We establish a correspondence between factorability structure and quadratic normalisation in monoids, in spite of unrelated origins and motivations for these two notions.
-By a correspondence, we mean maps in both directions between appropriate subclasses, which are inverse to each other, up to technicalities, and moreover this bijection is compatible with associated rewriting systems.
+We establish a correspondence between factorability structures and quadratic normalisations for monoids, despite the different origins and motivations for these two notions.
+By a correspondence, we mean maps (in both directions) that are inverse to each other, up to technicalities, between appropriate subclasses.
+Moreover, this bijection is compatible with the associated rewriting systems.

-Since the rewriting system associated to a factorability structure is not necessarily terminating, whereas the rewriting system associated to a quadratic normalisation of class $\left(4,3\right)$ is always terminating, it is known that a quadratic normalisation corresponding to a factorability structure is not necessarily of class $\left(4,3\right)$.
+Since the rewriting system associated with a factorability structure is not necessarily terminating, whereas the rewriting system associated to a quadratic normalisation of class $\left(4,3\right)$ is always terminating, it has already been known that a quadratic normalisation corresponding with a factorability structure is not necessarily of class $\left(4,3\right)$.

-We show that a quadratic normalisation corresponding to a factorability structure is always of class $\left(5,4\right)$, and not smaller in general.
-We give a necessary and sufficient condition for a quadratic normalisation of class $\left(5,4\right)$ to correspond to a factorability structure.
-Thereby, we characterise factorable monoids in terms of quadratic normalisation, thus adding another important family of monoids to those unified under the axiomatic framework of quadratic normalisation.
+It is shown here that a quadratic normalisation corresponding to a factorability structure is always of class $\left(5,4\right)$ and not smaller in general.
+A necessary and sufficient condition is given for a quadratic normalisation to correspond to a factorability structure.
+Thereby, we characterise factorable monoids in terms of quadratic normalisations, thus adding another important family of monoids to those unified under the axiomatic framework of quadratic normalisations.

-In particular, a quadratic normalisation of class $\left(4,3\right)$ always yields a factorability structure, but not vice versa.
+In particular, a quadratic normalisation of class $\left(4,3\right)$ always yields a factorability structure, but not \emph{vice versa}.
 However, the converse does hold under the stronger condition described as follows.
-Consider the map $F\coloneqq\eta\circ\mu$ from the set $M^{2}$ to itself, with $\mu:M^{2}\to M$ denoting the multiplication in $M$.
-Denote by $F_{1}$ (resp. $F_{2}$) application of $F$ to the first two elements (resp. the second and the third element) of a triple in $M^{3}$.
-In general, the factorability structure ensures the equality
+For a monoid $M$, consider the map $F\coloneqq\eta\circ\mu$ from the set $M^{2}$ to itself, with $\mu:M^{2}\to M$ denoting the multiplication in $M$.
+Denote by $F_{1}$ (resp. $F_{2}$) the application of $F$ to the first two elements (resp. the second and the third element) of a triple in $M^{3}$.
+In general, a factorability structure for $M$ and its generating set $S$ ensures the equality